seqan/seqan3/doc/tutorial/sequence_file/index.md

 | EMBL        | seqan3::format_embl  |   `.embl`                                         |

-You can access the valid file extension via the `file_extensions` member variable in a format and you can also customise this list if you want to allow different or additional file extensions:
+You can access the valid file extensions via the `file_extensions` member variable in a format and you can also customise this list if you want to allow different or additional file extensions:

 \snippet doc/tutorial/sequence_file/sequence_file_file_extensions.cpp main